guhjy/2015ori-1/materials/study_02/interview-planning.md

 Dear ___,

-This is a friendly reminder that the interview for the study on data fabrication in which you participate will take place tomorrow in [LOCATION] at [TIME].
+This is a friendly reminder that the interview for the study on data fabrication in which you participate will take place in [LOCATION] tomorrow, [DATE], at [TIME].

 Please bring the filled out spreadsheet with the fabricated data to the interview, either on a USB stick or on your computer.